Long-track speed skating: Racing

-All races are held in pairs, (except for the new Mass Start event), for which two lanes on the track are used.
+All races are held in pairs, (except for the Mass Start event), for which two lanes on the track are used.
 Skaters wear bands around their upper arm to identify which lane they started in.
 The colours are white for inner lane and red for outer lane.
 At the back straight, the skaters switch lanes, which causes them both to cover the same distance per lap.
 When both skaters emerge from the corner at exactly the same time, the person currently in the inner lane will have to let the outer lane pass in front of him.
 This usually does not cause any problems, as the person in the inner lane will generally move much faster than the person in the outer lane.

 Occasionally, quartet starts are used, for the pragmatic and practical reason of allowing more skaters to complete their races inside a given amount of time.
 This involves having two pairs of skaters in the lanes at the same time, but with the second pair starting when the first have completed approximately half of the first lap.
 The skaters in the second pair will then wear yellow and blue arm bands instead of the usual white and red.